PureGold Mining is now a Madsen case study: CCAA, West Red Lake, restart risk, 2026 metrics, and what mining investors should verify.

 The simplified version is that the mine could not perform consistently enough against the capital structure and expectations around it.
 That is a common failure mode in junior miners.

 High grade can create confidence, but underground mining still depends on day-to-day execution.
-The mine has to deliver tonnes, grade, dilution control, recoveries, development headings, equipment availability, labor readiness, and cash discipline at the same time.
+The mine has to deliver several things at the same time:

 The investor mistake is treating that as a small technical delay.
 In mining, repeated operating shortfalls can become a financing problem very quickly.